memgraph/docs/docs/import-data/kafka/avro.md

 ```

-### Transformation module
+### Transformation modules

-Before consuming data from stream, we need to write transformation modules which will produce queries.
+Before consuming data from a stream, we need to implement transformation modules
-In order to create a transformation module, you need to:
+that will produce queries.
+In order to create a transformation module, you need
+to:

 1. Create a Python module
-2. Save it into the Memgraph's query-modules directory (default: `/usr/lib/memgraph/query_modules`)
+2. Save it into the Memgraph's query-modules directory (default:
+   `/usr/lib/memgraph/query_modules`)
-3. Load it into Memgraph either on startup (automatically) or by running a `CALL mg.load` query
+3. Load it into Memgraph either on startup (automatically) or by running the
+   `CALL mg.load_all` query

 Example for the `profile_transformation` module: